 Application of Thermal Power Plant

 The thermal power plant produces electricity to put on the electrical grid.
-Following are other uses of the thermal power plants.
+Following are other uses of thermal power plants.

 - producing power only for a private client.